data-lessons/dh-openrefine/_episodes/03-basic-functions-I-petitiondata.md

 You can also 'invert' the filter to show all records which do not match your selected values.
 This option appears at the top of the Facet panel when you select a value from the facet to apply as a filter.

-## Exercise 2: Which licences are used for articles in this file?
+## Exercise 2: Which formats are used for prayers in this file?
 * Create a facet for the 'Prayer format' column
 * What is the most common Prayer format in the file?
 * For how many files are prayer formats not applicable?